 Myself, being the stellar linguist that I am, managed to blurt out after a pause: “But, what about pizza!”

 I mean honestly: How can you not believe in love but enjoy pizza?
 How do you describe the feeling of elation when the waiter/waitress walks over with a slice piled with banana peppers, or ham and pineapple, or whatever else?
-The warm, soft crust, and gooey cheesy saucy goodness in a perfect triangle..
+The warm, soft crust, and gooey cheesy saucy goodness sliced in a perfect triangle..

-Well, I must digress.
+I digress.
 My first thought was that this guy must have had a rough go of it, He left home very young, so that can’t have been a good situation.
 Whenever I think of love, or feel love, or attempt to describe it (yes, sometimes it is pizza) I do think of my family, because they are the best example of consistent love throughout my life.

 To be loved is to be known.
 To be seen for your strong qualities and weak ones, and be accepted regardless.
 My family loves me the best because they know me the best – sometimes better than I know myself.

 People do throw around frivolous examples of what they love, or cannot live without, or would die for (i.e pizza) but the commonality remains: people want to be known.
 Somehow, He did not equate love with being known, being recognized and accepted, but perhaps defined those characteristics in another way.
 But what does he say to show affection?
 I remain puzzled by his insistence.

 Some chase love, hoping to grasp it momentarily.
 Some know after a few moments.
 For me?
 Love was like the snow thawing to give way to Spring.
 It was a slow, sometimes painfully slow, realization that I was known.
 To reach that point with someone in a friendship, to understand you are appreciated for exactly who you was, at your best and worst, at your most honest self – well, there’s a reason they have so many books, movies, and songs about it.